quyang-cd/yang-amm-near-demo/README.md

 ## Gen two tokens on Near Testnet
-We can do this follow this FT examples instruction: https://github.com/near-examples/FT
+We can do this follow this FT examples instruction: https://github.com/near-examples/FT Build the FT contract to wasm file and copied it to /res

 ### instructions
 #### token A